TarDeb/InstaFlow/README.md

 2. Run `docker-compose logs -f` to see container logs
 3. Ensure all prerequisites are installed correctly

-Automate your Instagram: Automatically post an image from your folder to Instagram every week – powered by Python, Airflow & instagrapi.
+ Automatically post an image from your folder to Instagram every week – powered by Python, Airflow & instagrapi.

 ---